satori-com/mzbench/doc/deployment.md

 The git commit SHA or branch name used to deploy worker nodes.

+By default, the latest revision is used.

 ### node_deployment_path

 ```erlang
 {node_deployment_path, "<path>"}
 ```

+The path to the MZBench installation on node machines.

 Default value: `"/.local/share"`